 If there was only one product that people think of when it comes to beard grooming it is beard oil.
 Beard oils are a concoction of many different oils put together in various ratios to ultimately make your beard feel and look better.
-Beard oil also plays an instrumental role in fragrancing the beard, acting as a cologne and magnet for attention.
+Beard oil also plays an instrumental role in your beard's aroma, acting as a cologne and magnet for attention.

 So with this product being so effective a lot of people have asked “what is the point of beard balm?” or “what’s the difference between a beard oil and a beard balm?”
 In this blog we will look closely at the similarities and differences of the two products based on a number of factors.